 One of the executive directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984).

 One of the executive directors is to be a registered nurse or a registered midwife.

+Board of Directors – general duty

+The general duty of the Board of Directors and of each director individually, is to act with a view to promoting the success of the trust so as to maximise the benefits for the members of the trust as a whole and for the public.

 Board of Directors – qualification for appointment as a non-executive director

 A person may be appointed as a non-executive director only if –

-he is a member of the Public Constituency, or
+he is a member of a Public Constituency, or

-[he is a member of the Patients’ Constituency, or] (optional – Note 5)
+[he is a member of the Patients’ Constituency, or] (optional)

-[where any of the Trust’s hospitals includes a medical or dental school provided by a university, he exercises functions for the purposes of that university] (Note 17), and
+[where any of the Trust’s hospitals includes a medical or dental school provided by a university, he exercises functions for the purposes of that university] , and

-he is not disqualified by virtue of paragraph 27 below.
+he is not disqualified by virtue of paragraph 33 below.